aather/abyss/README.md

  - Snapshot sharing of interactive graphs

 ## Abyss Setup

+Clone the repository: $ git clone https://github.com/aather/abyss

-**Script, graphite-setup/graphite-setup.sh, is provided to test Abyss quickly.
-Script sets upthe server side to Abyss.
-It install and configured services: graphite, grafana, apache that Abyss agents used to store, query and visualized metrics.**
+**There is a script, graphite-setup/graphite-setup.sh, provided to test Abyss quickly.
+Script sets up server side of Abyss.
+It installs and configures services: graphite, grafana, apache that Abyss agents use for storing and quering metrics**

 Abyss agents configuration is performed via single file: **env.pl** to set environment variables.